Where to stay in Kyoto: My favourite areas and hotels

 • Limited nightlife and evening activities

-Spending time in Japan further afield than Kyoto?
-Check out my 14 day itinerary here, or if time is tight take a look at my whistlestop 7 day guide here
+TOP TIP!
+Have you planned all your trip yet?
+Check out my full guide to two weeks in Japan or if time is tight take a look at my whistlestop 7 day guide to Japan

 Disclaimer: This article features affiliate links.
 If you click these links, and choose to book with that hotel or company, I will earn a small commission at no extra cost to you.
 I appreciate the support that allows me to continue providing this information

-Best Kyoto hotels for all budgets – Downtown Kyoto
+Best part of Kyoto to stay for first timers: Downtown Kyoto

 Piece Hostel Sanjo